pjfamig/a-102313-paulfamiglietti/README.md

-# New template for paulfamiglietti.com: coming soon.
+# New template for paulfamiglietti.com.